Star Crossed is a 2017 work of Middle Grade Literature by Barbara Dee.

 - If It's You, It's Okay: Mattie's description of her feelings toward Gemma: she isn't sure what her sexuality is, she just knows she likes her.

 - Junior High: The book's setting.

 - Lovable Jock: Most of the male characters fit this category, if slightly annoying at times.

 - Love Dodecahedron: Tessa likes Liam.
 Liam likes Lucy.
 Liam also like Gemma (maybe.)
 Mattie likes Gemma.

 - Popular Is Dumb: Enforced by Liam, who intentionally flubs the play and drops out to avoid being associated with something brainy like a Shakespeare play.

 - Romance on the Set: Implied, but never entirely confirmed whether Gemma returns Mattie's feelings.

-- School Play: The main action revolves around one of these.
+- School Play: The main action revolves around a school play.

-- Teacher's Pet: Mattie is accused of being this by Willow.
+- Teacher's Pet: Mattie is accused of being a suckup to teachers by Willow.

 - The Bard on Board: Beyond containing a performance of the play in the plot, aspects of the storyline mimic the plot line of Romeo and Juliet: Gemma and Mattie are from different social circles which are at odds with each other, Mattie crashed a party she wasn't invited to and meets Gemma, a misunderstanding involving a note leads to a (much less severe) tragedy.